Zubenna/tic-tac-toe-project/README.md

 5.- Press Enter.
 Your local clone will be created.

+6.- After cloning your local version, please type 'bin/main.rb' and press Enter.

+7.- Enjoy playing!

 If you rather using a Live Online version of the game, follow the next instructions.

 ## Live Version
-Enter the link, at the top part of the webpage you will find a run command.
+Enter the link and at the top part of the webpage you will find a run command.
 Just press it and you will see the terminal displayed at the right side of the screen.
+Follow the game instruction always typing inside your terminal.

 [Click Here](https://repl.it/@Emiliocm31/Tic-Tac-Toe-Game)